snatakSneha/sprint-01/bitbucket-features/README.md

 ## 1. Introduction

-This document provides an in-depth evaluation of **Bitbucket**, a Git-based version control system by Atlassian.
-Bitbucket supports modern development workflows with integrated CI/CD (Pipelines), Jira integration, and fine-grained access control.
+This document presents a detailed evaluation of **Bitbucket**, a cloud-based Git repository management tool developed by Atlassian.
+It explores Bitbucket's core features, integration capabilities, CI/CD workflows using Pipelines, access control mechanisms, and its alignment with enterprise DevOps practices.
+The document serves as a decision-support tool for teams considering Bitbucket as part of their software development lifecycle.

 ---